amyrhzhao/CooEngine/README.md

 # CooEngine

 Coo Engine is a custom Game Engine developed using Direct3D 11 and C++ 17.
-The engine support both 3D and 2D games development.
+The engine supports both 3D and 2D games development.

 ## Main Features
 ### AI